tuicat1/tuicat1/README.md

 - 🔍 Eager to contribute.
 Let's connect and build something amazing!

-- 🌐 My interests span network communications, AI, and security.
-I excel in drawing ER diagrams and applying logical principles to real-world scenarios. **network communications, AI, and security.
+- 🌐 My interests span **network communications, AI, and security.
 I excel in drawing ER diagrams and applying logical principles to real-world scenarios.**

 - 📫 You can reach my via Github or email **austenedge08@gmail.com**